Skip Ribbon Commands

 • The vicar for clergy and associate vicar for clergy, as ex officio non-voting members

-5.13.3.1 General Guidelines for the Process of Priestly Assignments
+General Guidelines for the Process of Priestly Assignments

-The Priest Personnel Board will normally be consulted by the archbishop and the vicars for clergy on all priestly assignments and will be provided with background information necessary to make proper decisions, respecting always the right of the archbishop to also make interim and other appointments without consulting the Priest Personnel Board as he deems appropriate.
+The Priest Personnel Board will normally be consulted by the archbishop and the vicars for clergy on priestly assignments and will be provided with background information necessary to make proper decisions, respecting always the right of the archbishop to also make interim and other appointments without consulting the Priest Personnel Board, as he deems appropriate.

-In making recommendations to the archbishop for assignments, the Priest Personnel Board will consider the particular circumstances at parishes in the archdiocese, the priest's abilities to meet those needs, and the priest's ministerial experience.
+In making recommendations to the archbishop for assignments, the Priest Personnel Board will consider the particular circumstances of parishes in the archdiocese, the priest's abilities to meet those needs, and the priest's ministerial experience.

 Resources